MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/classic-enable-instant-visibility-protection-and-governance-actions-for-your-apps.md

 ---
-title: Connect apps to get visibility and control
+title: Classic portal -  Connect apps to get visibility and control
-description: This article describes the process for connecting apps with API connectors to apps in your organization's cloud. ms.date: 01/19/2023 ms.topic: how-to
+description: Classic portal -  This article describes the process for connecting apps with API connectors to apps in your organization's cloud. ms.date: 01/19/2023 ms.topic: how-to
+ROBOTS: NOINDEX
 ---
-# Connect apps to get visibility and control with Microsoft Defender for Cloud Apps
+# Classic portal: Connect apps to get visibility and control with Microsoft Defender for Cloud Apps

 [!INCLUDE [Banner for top of topics](includes/banner.md)]